basillatif/basillatif/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working and tutoring on Wyzant.com
+- 🔭 I’m currently working as a data science freelancer
-- 🌱 I want to learn Spark and Scala.
-- 💬 Ask me about Business Analytics and Data Science.
 - 📫 How to reach me: basil.latif@gmail.com
 - ⚡ Fun fact: Do what makes you happy